-Quality Adjustment - Refer to EXHIBIT 5 for Cotton Quality Adjustment procedure for cotton insured under the ELS cotton crop provisions, and EXHIBIT 7 for Cotton Quality Adjustment procedure for cotton insured under the AUP cotton crop provisions for "64a" and "64b" column entries.
+Quality Adjustment - Refer to EXHIBIT 5 for Cotton Quality Adjustment procedures for "64a" and "64b" column entries.

-57-60b.
-MAKE NO ENTRY.

-- 61. Adjusted Production: Transfer the entry from column "56," in whole pounds. - Prod.
-Not to Count: Production NOT to count, to nearest whole pound, WHEN ACCEPTABLE RECORDS IDENTIFYING SUCH PRODUCTION ARE AVAILABLE, from harvested acreage which has been assessed an appraisal of not less than the production guarantee per acre, or from other sources (e.g., other units or uninsured acreage) in the same module or trailer, or where stalks were destroyed without consent.
+- 57-60b.
+MAKE NO ENTRY. - 61.
+Adjusted Production: Transfer the entry from column "56," in whole pounds. - 62.
+Prod.
+Not to Count: Production NOT to count, to nearest whole pound, WHEN ACCEPTABLE RECORDS IDENTIFYING SUCH PRODUCTION ARE AVAILABLE, from harvested acreage which has been assessed an appraisal of not less than the production guarantee per acre, and there is also harvested production from such acreage or from other sources (e.g., other units or uninsured acreage) in the same module or trailer, or where stalks were destroyed without consent.